Global Broadcasting

 Global Broadcasting LLC. was a private broadcasting company in the United States.
-Global was a Delaware corporation based in San Francisco, California and Providence, Rhode Island and was founded by Kevin O'Brien and Robinson Ewert.
-Founded in early 2007, Global owned WLNE-TV, the ABC affiliate in Providence from 2007-2011.
+Global was a Delaware corporation based in San Francisco, California, and Providence, Rhode Island, and was founded by Kevin O'Brien and Robinson Ewert.
+Founded in early 2007, Global owned WLNE-TV, the ABC affiliate in Providence from 2007 to 2011.
 This was the company's first and only television station, purchased from Irvine, California-based Freedom Communications in 2007, who previously owned WLNE since 1983.
 The owners of Global Broadcasting planned to expand into other regions of the country; however, they were unable to acquire any additional stations.